Skip to main content

 What is an Area Agency on Aging in Tennessee?

 In Tennessee, the official local agencies are called Area Agencies on Aging and Disability.
-They connect older adults, adults with disabilities, caregivers, and families to local meals, in-home help, Medicare counseling, caregiver support, rides, and long-term care help.
+They connect older adults, adults with disabilities, caregivers, and families to local meals, in-home help, Medicare counseling, caregiver support, rides, senior centers, and long-term care help.

 What number do I call to find my Tennessee AAAD?